– FREQUENTLY ASKED QUESTIONS –

 Because we serve such a wide range of youth, we are able to help you find, access and effectively utilize a very wide range of schools and programs.
 These include mainstream boarding schools (usually those that are small, supportive, structured and nurturing), boarding schools for students with learning challenges, and a variety of treatment programs, such as therapeutic boarding schools, residential treatment centers, wilderness therapy programs, national psychiatric hospitals, and drug/alcohol treatment settings.
 We can also help you find comprehensive assessment programs, which are often very helpful when the diagnosis or intervention plan is unclear.

 How do you learn about schools and programs?

 Although we have many ways of learning about schools and treatment programs, the most important way we learn about them is through personal, in-depth site visits.
-Dr. Steve and.
-Sherry are frequently on the road, making evaluative site visits to schools and programs throughout the country.
+Steve and Sherry are frequently on the road, making evaluative site visits to schools and programs throughout the country.
 Together, we’ve made almost 1,000 such visits!
 Please click here to see a list of many of the locations we’ve visited.

 How does the consulting and advisement process work?